CSE-110-Group-29/Electric-Pomato/specs/roadmap.md

   - Application now gives notifications
   - Username prompt now only appears once
   - Overflow issue of TaskList has been dealt with
+  - File structure has been reorganized, not just in the source folder but also some parts of the repository itself
+  - Frozen timer bug has been dealt with (when going back a page from done.html)
+  - There's now an end of the day prompt
+  - Input box for estimated number of Pomodoros has been replaced with a rating system to deal with bad Pomdoro inputs
+  - Current year now shows up on the landing page

 ## Week 11

 Final presentation, video or synchronous?
+- Final issues resolved:
+  - Final update to the wireframe
+  - Edge cases have been dealt with
+  - User is no longer forced to have a break before they can move on to the Analytis page
+  - User can now access the Analytics page from the homepage